arzevedo/MatrixAnalysis101/README.md

 <!-- badges: end -->

-The goal of MatrixAnalysis101 is to …
+The goal of MatrixAnalysis101 is to … Run some elementary matrix algebra proprieties \#\# Installation

-## Installation

 You can install the released version of MatrixAnalysis101 from [CRAN](https://CRAN.R-project.org) with: